Riley-Py/UWaterloo-Work/U10 - Thinking, Problem Solving, Reasoning/Reasoning.md

 - *Reasoning*: Conclusions drawn from other information
 - *Premise*: Another word for statement/story
-- *Deductive reasoning*: Goes from general reasoning to specific
+- *Deductive reasoning*: Goes from general reasoning to specific, no new info is added
+	-
-- *Inductive reasoning*: Goes from specific reas
+- *Inductive reasoning*: Goes from specific reasoning to general, it can contain new info
+-